hpchud/vccjs/readme.md

 ## Building

 This repository is used to build the base image that contains the VCC tool, daemons and the service manager entrypoint.

-Two Dockerfiles are provided to build this image based on CentOS 7 or Ubuntu 16.04 LTS, but it should be really easy to create one for your preferred distro based on these.
+The master branch builds an image based on CentOS.
+It should be really easy to create one for your preferred distro based on these.

 First you must pull in the dependencies using the Node Package Manager.